learn-co-curriculum/cssi-prework-javascript-objects/README.md

 ```

 ##Accessing Properties
-Because objects are stored in key-value pairs and don't have an order.
+Objects are stored in key-value pairs and don't have an order.
 So instead of indexing with numbers, you can find a value by indexing using the key.
 ```
 > fruitColors["apple"]
 red